Cabji/qtPMSIE/README.md

 # qtPMSIE
-Plex Media Server Import Export utility.
+Plex Media Server Import Export utility for your show/movie watched metadata.

 This is PMSIE utility written in C++ and Qt.